MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### 2026

+- Interpreting Reinforcement Learning Agents with Susceptibilities. [[paper]](https://arxiv.org/abs/2605.08007)
+  - Chris Elliott, Einar Urdshals, David Quarel, Daniel Murfet.
+  - Key Word: Reinforcement Learning Interpretability; Susceptibilities; Activation Steering; RLHF Post-Training.
+  - <details><summary>Digest</summary> This paper extends susceptibility-based neural network interpretability to deep reinforcement learning by studying how regret responds to perturbations of the loss.
+In a gridworld setting with non-trivial stagewise development, the authors show that susceptibilities expose internal changes in parameter space that are not visible from the learned policy alone.
+They validate the analysis with activation steering and discuss how the framework could extend to RLHF post-training.</details>

 - Do Sparse Autoencoders Capture Concept Manifolds? [[paper]](https://arxiv.org/abs/2604.28119)
   - Usha Bhalla, Thomas Fel, Can Rager, Sheridan Feucht, Tal Haklay, Daniel Wurgaft, Siddharth Boppana, Matthew Kowal, Vasudev Shyam, Jack Merullo, Atticus Geiger, Ekdeep Singh Lubana.